lanpokn/Event-3DGS/Readme.md

    via Google Drive:`train_colmap_easy(1).zip`
    https://drive.google.com/file/d/1OBPMNFtXsfNO5AJl5SwoKn75mY-Pk2Fg/view?usp=drive_link
+5. **All data in the paper:**
+（Only original Data, tested only on Windows 11.
+For data sources, please refer to the paper citation.）

+The file shared via Baidu Netdisk：pure_data.zip
+Link: https://pan.baidu.com/s/1xOZ26c3tI5hwUN7lcB2brA Access code: 43b5

 ## Getting Started
 Once you've set up the environment and arranged the dataset, you can use train.py to reconstruct the scene.